Measurement incompatibility in Bayesian multiparameter quantum estimation: Introduction

 Bayesian estimation is not only practically significant in regimes with limited experimental data but also holds deep fundamental implications.
 For example, it clarifies impractical claims arising from applying local QET beyond its valid domain, such as the alleged effectiveness of super-Heisenberg-limited schemes~\cite{rivas2012subheisenberg, tsang2012zivzakai, pezze2013subheisenberg} or the apparent enhancement in multiple phase estimation~\cite{humphreys2013quantum, knott2016local, rubio2020bayesian,Gorecki2022}, and it reveals the need to correct the Heisenberg limit in phase estimation by a factor of $\pi$~\cite{gorecki2020pi}.
 In general, the strategies predicted by local QET can become suboptimal in the non-asymptotic regime~\cite{Meyer2025}, where the Bayesian framework consistently enables efficient information extraction~\cite{rubio2019quantum, ravell2025knowledge}.
 This is unsurprising given that Bayesian inference constitutes the most basic form of \emph{learning}~\cite{jaynes2003probability}, which is the most comprehensive approach for characterising quantum systems~\cite{Gebhart2023a,Berquin2023,Banchi2024a,Chen2024h,Oh2024,Dutt2024,Wang2025c,Hu2025a,Belliardo2025}.

 One of the fundamental aspects of quantum theory is the existence of incompatible measurements that cannot be implemented jointly~\cite{Heinosaari2016,Guhne2023}.
 In the context of quantum metrology, this phenomenon becomes crucial when multiple parameters must be estimated simultaneously: measurement incompatibility can impose fundamental trade-offs on the achievable precision of different parameters~\cite{Szczykulska2016,Li2024x,Hu2025f,Kull2020}, which have been quantified in various ways~\cite{Razavian2020,Belliardo2021,Candeloro2021c,Candeloro2024}.
-Besides this concrete consequence, incompatibility makes multiparameter theory very challenging from a mathematical point of view \cite{demkowicz2020multi}.
+Besides this concrete consequence, incompatibility makes multiparameter theory mathematically challenging \cite{demkowicz2020multi}.
 While the fundamental precision limits in single-parameter quantum metrology are relatively well-understood, fundamental multiparameter limits remain a subject of active research~\cite{Albarelli2019c,Liu2019d,Pezze2025}.